 - It is not permitted to use clothing or skinsuit to which non-essential parts have been added in order to improve their aerodynamic nature such as, for example, wings under the arms or an extension between the helmet and the jersey or suit.

-- The clothing has to conform to the curve of the body in any case.
+- The clothing has to conform to the curve of the body

 - It is forbidden to wear items designed to influence the performances of a rider such as reducing air resistance or modifying the body of the rider (compression, stretching, support).